 Well, in this case, you have a few options...

-Ask for feedback from the employer to find out why you didn't get the job and if they're any improvements you can make.
+Ask for feedback from the employer to find out why you didn't get the job and if there are any improvements you can make.

 If you have a legitimate reason to suspect that discrimination played a role, you can file a complaint with the Equal Employment Opportunity Commission (EEOC) — the federal organization which handles these types of cases.
 You're also protected by the Americans with Disabilities Act which prohibits employers from discriminating against job applicants.